 Structured Learning Paths

-Instructional design ensures a logical flow of information, guiding learners from basic to complex concepts in a systematic way.
+Organize content from simple to complex so learners can progress without feeling overwhelmed.
 This structured approach prevents cognitive overload and makes learning more effective.

 Knowledge Retention